DataDog/integrations-core/postmark/README.md

 4. In the Tracking section, enable both **Open tracking** and **Link tracking**.

 #### Webhook configuration steps for broadcast message streams
 Configure the Datadog endpoint to forward Postmark broadcast message streams activity logs to Datadog.
+See [Postmark Webhook Overview][2] for more details.

 1. Select an existing API key or create a new one by clicking one of the buttons below:<!-- UI Component to be added by DataDog team -->
 2. Log in to your [Postmark account][3].
 This redirects you to the [servers page][4].